dbgarlisch/tcl-Param/docs/API.md

 ## Custom Base Types

-You can add a custom, user defined base types to the Param library.
+Custom, user defined base types can be added to the Param library.
 A base type uses a validator to implement the base type's behavior.
+See [Validators](#validators) for details.

 The Param library auto loads all base type definition files found in the `basetypes` subdirectory that are named `NAME?-VTOR?.basetype.tcl`.
 Where `NAME` is the base type's name and `VTOR` is the validator name used for this base type.
 If not provided, `VTOR` defaults to `NAME`.
 For example:

 * *real.basetype.tcl* defines
   * A base type named *real*